-So if you're older when you have a child, the following three disorders might be more likely to affect you, and more likely to last longer too:
+And this means that, if you're older when you have a child, one of the following three disorders might be more likely to affect you, and more likely to last longer too:

-The symptoms of postpartum thyroiditis can be quite confusing - they can include those of hyperthyroidism initially, followed by those of hypothyroidism (and the symptoms of both these disorders include hair loss).
+The symptoms of postpartum thyroiditis can be quite confusing.
+They can include those of hyperthyroidism initially, followed by those of hypothyroidism.
+And the symptoms of both these disorders include hair loss (2).

 To get an idea whether this could be the type of hair loss you have, it's worth examining other symptoms of hyperthyroidism and hypothyroidism: thyroid-related hair loss.

 Telogen effluvium usually causes gradual hair thinning and hair loss.
-And it can also be called "diffuse" hair loss because it involves a general thinning spread out across the whole scalp, rather than massive hair loss or baldness in a localized region.
+It can also be called "diffuse" hair loss because it involves a general thinning spread out over the whole scalp, rather than massive hair loss or baldness in a localized region.